Jump to the content of the page

 Additional markings are not necessary for the live strain measurement.
 Virtual gauge marks are placed on the existing pattern through the software.

-Example of a 2D DIC analysis process
+Example of a digital image correlation analysis procedure

 1. Defining masks and grids